 Have you ever suddenly experienced a rapid heartbeat or shortness of breath alongside a surge of overwhelming anxiety or fear?
 Did you wonder if you were dying, only to have the feelings go away within minutes or a half-hour?

 Chances are, what you experienced was a panic attack.

 So what is a panic attack, and how do you know the difference between a panic attack or something more serious, such as a heart attack?
-We asked UNC Health psychiatrist Rachel Frische, MD, these and other common questions.
+We asked UNC Health psychiatrist Mary Kimmel, MD, these and other questions about this frightening experience.

 What is a panic attack?

 A panic attack is a sudden episode of intense fear that triggers a physical reaction, a primitive response in your body that doesn’t match the actual threat.
 Put another way: Your nervous system feels like you’re in grave danger even though you’re probably safe.

 “Your body is trying to protect you by going into fight-or-flight mode,” Dr. Kimmel says.